top of page

 Food security is a massive challenge facing people around the world and in the villages we support in northern Uganda.
 At the end of May food runs out, the crops aren't ready for harvesting and there is a gap in the food supplies.
 We call this The "Hungry Season" - and it runs until the end of July.

 Since 2020 the situation has deteriorated every year.
-Now in 2023 we are doing everything we can to save the lives of the most vulnerable people - young children, old people, disabled people, orphan headed households, elderly grandparents looking after their grandchilden, who have been abandoned because the parents can't cope.
+Now in 2025 there is the added problem of the US Government closing down most of the USAID projects.
+We are doing everything we can to save the lives of the most vulnerable people - young children, old people, disabled people, orphan headed households, elderly grandparents looking after their grandchilden, who have been abandoned because the parents can't cope.

 Food for the vulnerable